 The Open Healthware Conference brings together medical and open source professionals working on creating accessible and open hardware.

-Help us shape the Open Source Healthware Community by joining us at the Healthware community meetings.
-The Open Healthware OSE (Open Source Ecosystem) initiative seeks to unify the open-source hardware and healthcare communities by making designs for healthcare integration publicly available.
+The Open Healthware Conference brings together medical and open source professionals working on creating accessible and open hardware.
+The event is a completely free gathering of people interested in how to make hardware for health care open source.
+RSVP here.
+It will be taking place at Gray Area in San Francisco July 9/10, 2026.
+The Open Healthware Conference is part of the Open Healthware OSE (Open Source Ecosystem) initiative seeks to unify the open source hardware and healthcare communities by making designs for healthcare integration publicly available.
 The initiative will create a community agreed-upon standard for health-related open hardware projects.
-Hardware that meets that standard will be included in a new health-specific certification repository.
-This new certification will complement OSHWA’s existing open hardware certification.
 We invite the community to help shape the future of Open Healthware through this process.

 Attend the conference, July 9 & 10, 2026

-Tickets to the Open Healtwhare Conference are free, here.
-If you cannot attend in person, the event will be livestreamed on our YouTube channel.
+Open Healthware will take place in San Franciso, California from July 8 to July 11, 2026.
+There is an incredible lineup of speakers, talks, and workshops.
+Tickets to the Open Healthware Conference are free and you can get them here.
+If you cannot attend in person, the event will be live streamed on our YouTube channel.
 Please reach out if you have any questions.

 |---|---|---|---|